 Let’s first present the two simplest methods: the logistic or linear regression and the decision-tree-based method.

-Random forest is another type of machine learning model which beats decision trees due to the concept of ensemble learning.
+Random forest is another type of machine learning model that beats decision trees due to the concept of ensemble learning.
 The method combines numerous decision trees for enhanced outcomes and predictive accuracy.
 Compared to other algorithms, random forest excels owing to high accuracy even if the large data set is missing.
-And also, it takes less training time to teach the algorithm.
+Also, it takes less training time to teach the algorithm.

 Neural networks function similarly to the human brain’s neurons employing several layers.
 Artificial neural networks (ANN), aka deep learning models, are highly applicable for businesses producing huge amounts of data points.
 Therefore, they can solve complex tasks.
 Thanks to the multi-layer principle, neural networks can train on a multitude of features and easily scale up.
 Although the deep learning approach is profound, it loses its power once there are no millions of labeled transactions.
 With several layers in a neural network, data undergoes a variety of parameters that can be more business-specific.